khaiwyon/materials/week_3/day_3/1_voting_challenge.md

     c.total_votes
   ```

+- HINT: If you're wondering how to pass params from your views to your controller:
+  - You can try something like this `link_to ..... your_path(comment_id: <your-comment>.id)`

 - HOW TO GET YOUR TOTAL VOTES:
   - fetch the values of all your votes associated with the comment
   - tally the total of values